 Freemasonry believes in a Creative Principle or force from which everything emanates.
 This corresponds to the Summum Aphorism of Creation which establishes existence.

 The Freemasons use architectural symbolism.
-One of their principal symbols is the square and compasses, tools of the trade of masons, so arranged as to form a quadrilateral.
-The square is sometimes said to represent matter, and the compasses spirit or mind.
+One of their principal symbols is the square and compass, tools of the trade of masons, so arranged as to form a quadrilateral.
+The square is sometimes said to represent matter, and the compass spirit or mind.
 This symbolism represents the opposites in nature and the relationship between them and corresponds to the Summum Aphorisms of Psychokinesis, Vibration, Opposition, and Rhythm.

-Alternatively, the square is said to represent the world of the concrete, or the measure of objective reality, while the compasses represent abstraction, or subjective judgment, and so forth.
+Alternatively, the square is said to represent the world of the concrete, or the measure of objective reality, while the compass represents abstraction, or subjective judgment, and so forth.
 Again, this corresponds to the Summum Aphorisms of Psychokinesis, Vibration, Opposition, and Rhythm.

 The Square is also said to represent the female (passive) generative principle, the earth, and the baser, sensual nature; and the Compass represents the male (active) generative principle, the sun/heavens, and the higher, spiritual nature.
 This corresponds to the Summum Aphorism of Gender.